"The Oxford Companion to Chess" David Hooper & Kenneth Whyld (1984, 1993).

 The practice of shading dark squares in printed chess diagrams was introduced by

-Three legal moves in modern chess have no equivalent in ancient games:
+Three modern moves have no equivalent in ancient chess:

 On its first move, a pawn may travel two squares forward